-- Stateless: Use a stateless service when the service's persistent state is stored in an external storage service such as Azure Storage, Azure SQL Database, or Azure Cosmos DB.
-Use a stateless service when the service has no persistent storage at all.
-For example, a calculator service where values are passed to the service, a computation is performed using these values, and a result is returned.
+- Stateless: Use a stateless service when the service's persistent state is stored in an external storage service, such as Azure Storage, Azure SQL Database, or Azure Cosmos DB.
+Use a stateless service when the service has no persistent storage.
+For example, for a calculator service where values are passed to the service, a computation is performed that uses these values, and then a result is returned.

 - Stateful: Use a stateful service when you want Service Fabric to manage your service's state via its Reliable Collections or Reliable Actors programming models.
-Specify how many partitions you want to spread your state over (for scalability) when creating a named service.
-Also specify how many times to replicate your state across nodes (for reliability).
+When you create a named service, specify how many partitions you want to spread your state over for scalability.
+Also specify how many times to replicate your state across nodes, for reliability.
 Each named service has a single primary replica and multiple secondary replicas.
-You modify your named service's state by writing to the primary replica.
-Service Fabric then replicates this state to all the secondary replicas keeping your state in sync.
+You modify your named service's state when you write to the primary replica.
+Service Fabric then replicates this state to all the secondary replicas to keep your state in sync.
 Service Fabric automatically detects when a primary replica fails and promotes an existing secondary replica to a primary replica.
 Service Fabric then creates a new secondary replica.

 ServiceManifest.xml file.
 This file references the code, static data, and configuration packages for the service type.
 The files in the service package directory are referenced by the application type's

 ApplicationManifest.xml file.
-For example, a service package could refer to the code, static data, and configuration packages that make up a database service.
+For example, a service package might refer to the code, static data, and configuration packages that make up a database service.

-Named Service: After creating a named application, you can create an instance of one of its service types within the cluster by specifying the service type (using its name/version).
+Named service: After you create a named application, you can create an instance of one of its service types within the cluster.
+You specify the service type by using its name/version.
 Each service type instance is assigned a URI name scoped under its named application's URI.
 For example, if you create a "MyDatabase" named service within a "MyNamedApp" named application, the URI looks like:

 "fabric:/MyNamedApp/MyDatabase".
 Within a named application, you can create several named services.
-Each named service can have its own partition scheme and instance/replica counts.
+Each named service can have its own partition scheme and instance or replica counts.

 ServiceManifest.xml file.
-When a named service is created, the code package is copied to the one or more nodes selected to run the named service.
-Then the code starts running.
+When you create a named service, the code package is copied to the node or nodes selected to run the named service.
+Then the code starts to run.
 There are two types of code package executables:

 - Guest executables: Executables that run as-is on the host operating system (Windows or Linux).
-That is, these executables do not link to or reference any Service Fabric runtime files and therefore do not use any Service Fabric programming models.
-These executables are unable to use some Service Fabric features such as the naming service for endpoint discovery.
-Guest executables cannot report load metrics specific to each service instance.
+These executables don't link to or reference any Service Fabric runtime files and therefore don't use any Service Fabric programming models.
+These executables are unable to use some Service Fabric features, such as the naming service for endpoint discovery.
+Guest executables can't report load metrics that are specific to each service instance.

-Data Package: A disk directory containing the service type's static, read-only data files (typically photo, sound, and video files).
+Data package: A disk directory that contains the service type's static, read-only data files, typically photo, sound, and video files.
 The files in the data package directory are referenced by the service type's

 ServiceManifest.xml file.
-When a named service is created, the data package is copied to the one or more nodes selected to run the named service.
+When you create a named service, the data package is copied to the node or nodes selected to run the named service.
 The code starts running and can now access the data files.

-Configuration Package: A disk directory containing the service type's static, read-only configuration files (typically text files).
+Configuration package: A disk directory that contains the service type's static, read-only configuration files, typically text files.
 The files in the configuration package directory are referenced by the service type's

 ServiceManifest.xml file.
-When a named service is created, the files in the configuration package are copied to the one or more nodes selected to run the named service.
-Then the code starts running and can now access the configuration files.
+When you create a named service, the files in the configuration package are copied to one or more nodes selected to run the named service.
+Then the code starts to run and can now access the configuration files.

 Containers: By default, Service Fabric deploys and activates services as processes.
 Service Fabric can also deploy services in container images.
-Containers are a virtualization technology that virtualizes the underlying operating system from applications.
-An application and its runtime, dependencies, and system libraries run inside a container with full, private access to the container's own isolated view of operating system constructs.
-Service Fabric supports Docker containers on Linux and Windows Server containers.
+Containers are a virtualization technology that abstracts the underlying operating system from applications.
+An application and its runtime, dependencies, and system libraries run inside a container.
+The container has full, private access to the container's own isolated view of the operating system constructs.
+Service Fabric supports Windows Server containers and Docker containers on Linux.
 For more information, read Service Fabric and containers.

-Partition Scheme: When creating a named service, you specify a partition scheme.
-Services with large amounts of state split the data across partitions which spreads it across the cluster's nodes.
-This allows your named service's state to scale.
-Within a partition, stateless named services have instances while stateful named services have replicas.
-Usually, stateless named services only ever have one partition since they have no internal state.
-The partition instances provide for availability; if one instance fails, other instances continue to operate normally and then Service Fabric will create a new instance.
-Stateful named services maintain their state within replicas and each partition has its own replica set with all the state being kept in sync.
+Partition scheme: When you create a named service, you specify a partition scheme.
+Services with substantial amounts of state split the data across partitions, which spreads the state across the cluster's nodes.
+By splitting the data across partitions, your named service's state can scale.
+Within a partition, stateless named services have instances, whereas stateful named services have replicas.
+Usually, stateless named services have only one partition, because they have no internal state.
+The partition instances provide for availability.
+If one instance fails, other instances continue to operate normally, and then Service Fabric creates a new instance.
+Stateful named services maintain their state within replicas and each partition has its own replica set so the state is kept in sync.
 Should a replica fail, Service Fabric builds a new replica from the existing replicas.

 Read the Partition Service Fabric reliable services article for more information.